Regiment Carabiniers Prins Boudewijn – Grenadiers

-The Regiment Carabiniers Prins Boudewijn – Grenadiers is an infantry regiment in the Land Component of the Belgian Armed Forces.
+The Regiment Carabiniers Prins Boudewijn – Grenadiers is an infantry regiment in the Belgian Army of the Belgian Armed Forces.
 The regiment is a part of the Motorized Brigade.
 This regiment is a Dutch speaking unit.

 History

 Carabiniers

-The 1st Rifles Regiment was formed on September 27, 1830 during the Belgian Revolution.
+The 1st Rifles Regiment was formed on 27 September 1830 during the Belgian Revolution.
 They were equipped with carbines and received the title of Regiment of Carabiniers in 1850.
-On July 21, 1930, King Albert I decided that the regiment would bear the title of Regiment Carabiniers Prince Baudouin, in honour of his late brother (not to be confused with the king of the same name) who served within its ranks.
+On 21 July 1930 King Albert I decided that the regiment would bear the title of Regiment Carabiniers Prince Baudouin, in honour of his late brother (not to be confused with the king of the same name) who served within its ranks.

 Grenadier Regiment

-The Grenadier Regiment was founded on May 8, 1837 by King Leopold I. Originally designated as the Regiment of Grenadiers and Voltigeurs, it was created by bringing together the elite companies of each of the twelve regiments of line infantry then in existence.
+The Grenadier Regiment was founded on 8 May 1837 by King Leopold I. Originally designated as the Regiment of Grenadiers and Voltigeurs, it was created by bringing together the elite companies of each of the twelve regiments of line infantry then in existence.
 The new unit consisted of four battalions; two of grenadiers and two of voltigeurs.
-Renamed as the Elite Regiment a year later the unit finally received the designation of Grenadier Regiment by royal command on March 5, 1850.
+Renamed as the Elite Regiment a year later the unit finally received the designation of Grenadier Regiment by royal command on 5 March 1850.

 The new regiment was stationed in the Caserne Prince Albert, in Brussels near the Royal Palace.
 Today only the monument to the fallen Grenadiers remains of it.
 In the Hall of Grenadiers the memorabilia and the portraits of the Royal Officers are still kept.

 Carabiniers Prins Boudewijn – Grenadiers

-As a result of cuts to the army after the Cold War, the Regiment Carabiniers Prins Boudewijn was amalgamated with the 1st Grenadier Regiment on June 27, 1992 in order to form the new Regiment Carabiniers Prins Boudewijn – Grenadiers.
+As a result of cuts to the army after the Cold War, the Regiment Carabiniers Prins Boudewijn was amalgamated with the 1st Grenadier Regiment on 27 June 1992 in order to form the new Regiment Carabiniers Prins Boudewijn – Grenadiers.
 The unit retained its role of mechanised infantry and was stationed in Leopoldsburg.
 They take part in missions abroad and still have important ceremonial duties.
+In 2025 the unit moved to Lombardsijde.

 Today there are approximately 600 Grenadiers of whom 6 are women.